-A listing of registered patent attorneys and agents is available at https://oedci.uspto.gov/OEDCI/.
-Applicants may also obtain a list of registered patent attorneys and agents located in their area by writing to the Mail Stop OED, Director of the U.S. Patent and Trademark Office, P.O.
+A listing of registered patent practitioners is available at www.uspto.gov/FindPatentAttorney.
+Applicants may also obtain a list of registered patent practitioners located in their area by writing to Mail Stop OED, Director of the U.S. Patent and Trademark Office, P.O.
 Box 1450, Alexandria, VA 22313-1450.